 Posted on: Oct 18, 2018, | By Candy, WayKen Marketing Manager

 What is termed as one of the first machining operations in the machining history, turning is a relatively simple yet an effective technique of machining.
 The basic working principle of turning involves clamping a workpiece over a rotating axle and turning it rapidly against a cutting tool.
 The cutting tool is set to be of more hardness as compared to the workpiece.
-Turning is an ideal operation in removing large amount of material in a relatively less time, therefore, making it an ideal technique to be used in rapid prototyping.
+Turning is an ideal operation in removing a large amount of material in relatively less time, therefore, making it an ideal technique to be used in rapid prototyping.
 Machining aluminium involves ‘turning’ quite often.
 Drilling bits can also be mounted which can be used to drill high precision holes in a workpiece.

 Turning lies in the subtractive machining spectrum as the material is removed from the workpiece.
 Turning is an effective technique if the prototypes manufactured are in low volume.

 The main difference that distinguishes milling from turning is that where the workpiece is rotated in turning, the cutting tool is moved in the milling process.
 The workpiece is usually held in a horizontal position where the cutting tool has the ability to move in all the X.Y and Z directions.
 Milling is ideal for removing material over the workpiece for complex and asymmetrical parts.
 Once milling aluminum or any other metal, cutting fluid is added in order to cool down the cutting tool.
 The cutting fluid also helps in the flushing of the chipped off metal as well as providing essential lubrication for the operation.

 Virtually, almost every type of material can be drilled or milled via CNC machine, however, this technique is mostly used for metal workpieces.

 3. Surface Grinding